-To create a playlist, click the New Playlist button at the bottom of the sidebar.
+To create a playlist, hover over the My Playlists header at the bottom of the sidebar until you see "New+" appear, then click it.

 Give the Playlist a name and it will appear in the Playlists menu in the Sidebar.